Beating the Stress of Buying A House

-When it comes to financial worries, anxiety over buying a house often ranks high on the list.
-But you don’t have to let house buying stress keep you from pursuing your home ownership goals.
+When it comes to financial worries, home buying stress often ranks high on the list.
+But you don’t have to let home buying stress keep you from pursuing your home ownership goals.

-Recognizing common mortgage fears—and knowing how to tackle them—can help you face down your own worries and empower you on your home buying journey.
+Recognizing common fears that come with the stress of a buying a house is the first step to taking control of your buying process.
+Specifically, mortgage fears—and knowing how to tackle them—can help you face down your own worries and empower you on your home buying journey.

 Lenders evaluate several factors when determining whether to approve you for a loan.
 While your credit score is just one of those factors, it’s an important one.